particle-iot/docs/src/content/reference/device-os/firmware.md

 Expose a *variable* through the Cloud so that it can be called with `GET /v1/devices/{DEVICE_ID}/{VARIABLE}`.
 Returns a success value - `true` when the variable was registered.

 Particle.variable registers a variable, so its value can be retrieved from the cloud in the future.
-You only call Particle.variable once per variable, typically passing in a global variable.
-You can change the value of the underlying global variable as often as you want; the value is only retrieved when requested, so simply changing the global variable does not use any data.
+You only call Particle.variable once per variable, and the variable is typically a global variable.
+You can change the value of the underlying global variable as often as you want; the value is only retrieved when requested, so simply changing the global variable does not use any data operations.
+Each request of the value from the cloud is one data operation.
 You do not call Particle.variable when you change the value.

+The variable must be one of:

+- A global variable
+- A `static` local variable within a function
+- A class member (with the class allocated as a global or using `new`, not stack allocated)
+- A static class member (global, heap, or stack allocated)
+- Heap allocated storage (`new`, `malloc`, etc.)

+The underlying variable must not be a local variable allocated on the stack within a function, such as setup(), as the storage for it will go away after the function exits and the variable will not work properly.

 ```cpp
 // EXAMPLE USAGE